 Kevin has been in the human service field in different capacities for over 15 years.
 He has worked with vulnerable populations dealing with issues such as substance abuse and homelessness.
 He went to school at Southern University, and is returning to Bowie State.
 Kevin also enjoys volunteering his time to youth sports.

 Paloma attended The Catholic University of America where she pursued her Bachelor’s in Social Work.
-Post grad she worked as a case manager for a local D.C. nonprofit aimed at housing local Veterans who experienced homelessness.
+Post-grad she worked as a case manager for a local D.C. nonprofit aimed at housing local veterans who experienced homelessness.
 Paloma later found her passion for policy after working for the U.S. Senate.
 She decided to pursue her Master’s in Social Work with a focus on policy administration and macro social work at the University of Texas at Austin.
 Paloma’s capstone project focused on evidence-based practices in decriminalizing homelessness.
-Paloma returned to the greater D.C. area three years ago and worked in national nonprofit/SuperPac, EMILY’s List, and most recently the National Insitute of Health as a training manager and expert.
+Paloma returned to the greater D.C. area three years ago and worked in national nonprofit/SuperPac, EMILY’s List, and most recently the National Institute of Health as a training manager and expert.
 She volunteers her time with an LA-based platform focused on Latina empowerment fittingly called Powerful Latinas Rising.
 Within her role, she produces web-based webinars, trainings, and a podcast.
-In her spare time, Paloma loves kayaking and spending time outdoors with her puppy Azul.
+In her spare time, Paloma loves kayaking and spending time outdoors with her puppy, Azul.

 Rachel Fields – Housing Resources Coordinator